immutable/contracts/contracts/random/README.md

 ## Architecture

-The Random Number Generation system on the immutable platform is shown in the diagram below.
+The Random Number Generation system on the Immutable platform is shown in the diagram below.

 ![Random number genration](./random-architecture.png)